What is the time commitment for CALS QuickStart: Foundations (Inter-Ag 140)?

 What are first-year seminars?

 At UW-Madison, first-year seminars are small, discussion-based courses designed to support new students in their transition to academic and student life at the University of Wisconsin-Madison (learn more here).
-The College of Agricultural and Life Sciences (CALS) requires all students complete a first-year seminar.
+The College of Agricultural and Life Sciences (CALS) requires all students to complete a first-year seminar.
 QuickStart Foundations (Inter-Ag 140) fulfills this requirement.

 Can I do more than one first-year seminar/experience?